 The design enhances Emory’s mission of advancing collaborative and translational research across its Woodruff Health Sciences Center.
 It also provides Emory with a sustainable, high-performance building that can serve as a model for future campus projects.

 The eight-story building includes laboratory and collaborative spaces for researchers.
 Open labs and workspaces with soft barriers facilitate rapid discovery.
-Research conducted here will focus on imaging sciences, biomedical engineering, cardiovascular medicine, child health including cancer, adult cancer, inflammation, immunity and immunotherapeutics, emerging infections and other interdisciplinary programs.
+Research conducted here focuses on imaging sciences, biomedical engineering, cardiovascular medicine, child health including cancer, adult cancer, inflammation, immunity and immunotherapeutics, emerging infections and other interdisciplinary programs.
 HOK is providing lab planning and programming services.

 Core facilities include advanced imaging, flow cytometry, a biorepository, genomics and other technologies.
 Spreading these core functions throughout the building fosters interaction among experimentalist, computationalist and core technology platforms.